MaineKuehn/usim/docs/index.rst

    source/glossary
    source/api/modules

+μSim is a discrete-event simulation framework using the asynchronous programming features of Python.
-μSim offers a lightweight and expressive user interface, built on top of a powerful and robust simulation framework.
+It offers a lightweight and expressive user interface, built on top of a powerful and robust simulation framework.

 Using the ``async``/``await`` capabilities of Python3,
-μSim allows you to both quickly and reliably build even complex simulations.
+μSim allows you to both quickly and reliably build simulations, no matter if they are small and simple or large and complex.

 .. code:: python3